-Parts are available in reels.
-Packaging follows EIA 481-2 for reels.
+Parts are available in a reel and as loose parts in a bag.
+Packaging follows EIA 481-2 for reels .
 Parts are oriented in tape and reel as shown below.
-Minimum order quantities are 2000 per reel.
+Minimum order quantities are 2000 per reel and 100 for loose parts..
+See Model Numbers below for further ordering information.